-Organic wool is a sustainable and ethical wool produced under strict environmental and animal welfare guidelines.
+Organic wool is a sustainable and ethical wool produced under strict environmental and animal welfare guidelines, certified by trusted third parties such as GOTS.
 It offers benefits that many people are unaware of.

 With years of hands-on experience in testing and reviewing products made from sustainable materials, I've researched (and seen firsthand) the benefits of this eco-friendly material.